Nigeria court rules Binance executive can face trial on behalf of crypto exchange

 PHOTO

-A Nigerian court on Friday ruled that Binance executive Tigran Gambaryan can stand trial on behalf of the cryptocurrency exchange in an ongoing tax evasion case.
+A Nigerian court on Friday, 17 May 2024, ruled that Binance executive Tigran Gambaryan can stand trial on behalf of the cryptocurrency exchange in an ongoing tax-evasion case.

-In a separate case, they have also been charged with laundering more than $35 million and engaging in specialised financial activities without a licence.
-They have all pleaded not guilty to the money laundering charges.
+In a separate case, they have also been charged with laundering more than $35m and engaging in specialised financial activities without a licence.
+They have all pleaded not guilty to the money-laundering charges.

 Binance's lawyer declined to comment after Friday's court hearing.
 Gambaryan's lawyer also had no comment.